 Are you wondering how to assure you have a stress-free move?
-The ultimate test of your planning and organizational skills comes when you actually move to a new house.
+The ultimate test of your planning and organizational skills comes when you move to a new house.
 If you approach moving in a methodical, goal-oriented manner, your move will unfold smoothly.
 Check out our 9 expert moving tips below.
 They are geared to make your next moving day a pleasant one.

-On the flip side, when you have not properly planned ahead or made the necessary preparations, your move may turn into a stressful and frustrating experience.
+On the flip side, when you have not properly planned or made the necessary preparations, your move may turn into a stressful and frustrating experience.
 And, no one wants that!
 There are several ways to reduce the stress of moving.
 They require thinking ahead and having a plan.

 2.)
 Plan Your Move

 When you stay focused on the details of your move, you can foresee the steps that are needed to make your move a success.
 Then, once you have created a move plan, it is much easier to manage the moving, packing, and time of your move.
 Having a plan will result in everything being completed to your specifications.
 While last-minute moves are possible, they may make your move feel a bit like a roller coaster ride, which is something all movers want to avoid!
 So, if you are ready to move now, read on and follow some of our helpful tips for a stress-free moving process.
 Or, give our office a call and work with our moving consultant to build a move plan for you.

-Prior to your move, there are some recommended steps.
-The most important recommendation is to get rid of your personal items that you don't need.
+Before your move, there are some recommended steps.
+The most important recommendation is to get rid of the items that you don't need.
 Clear out the clutter.
 Plan a garage sale and sell some of your things.
 Have a donation truck pick up unwanted items from your doorstep.
 Drop items off at donation bins or recycling centers.
 If a lot of your unwanted belongings are of questionable value or no longer bring you joy it might be time to part ways with them.

 5.)
 Donate Unwanted Items